LoPalma/juno-lang/WARP.md

 The project uses JUnit 5 with AssertJ for testing.
 When adding tests:
 - Place test files in `src/test/java/com/clikejvm/`
 - Test each compilation phase independently
-- Use example `.cl` files for integration testing
+- Use example `.juno` files for integration testing
 - Focus on error handling and edge cases

 ## Dependencies